Learn more about financial support for your postgraduate studies.

-For all (with the exception of MBA) postgraduate taught courses starting in September 2017 within the Surrey Business School and the School of Hospitality and Tourism Management we are offering all applicants who hold a 2:1 honours degree or equivalent the opportunity to be awarded between £2,000 and £4,000 through the Surrey International Scholarship for Excellence Scheme.
+For all (with the exception of MBA) postgraduate taught courses starting in September 2017 within the Surrey Business School, the School of Hospitality and Tourism Management and the School of Law, we are offering all applicants who hold a 2:1 honours degree or equivalent the opportunity to be awarded between £2,000 and £4,000 through the Surrey International Scholarship for Excellence Scheme.

 There is no formal application for this scholarship.
 All eligible offer holders that comply with the above mentioned criteria will be considered, and all qualifying offer holders will be notified by email.
 To secure the offer, applicants must accept their offer to study within the permitted timeframe and confirm their wish to study by paying the required deposit in advance of the deadline.

 Find out more or view the Surrey International Scholarship for Excellence flyer (PDF).